Chart Color Schemes

 Population

-Willoughby's population is estimated at around 7,510 as of Feb 2026.
-This reflects an increase of 386 people since the 2021 Census, which reported a population of 7,124 people.
-The change is inferred from AreaSearch's estimation of the resident population at 7,421 following examination of the latest ERP data release by the ABS in June 2024 and an additional 306 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,607 persons per square kilometer, placing Willoughby in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, the suburb of Willoughby (NSW) has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA4 region.
-Population growth was primarily driven by overseas migration, contributing approximately 94.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Willoughby (NSW) is around 8,181.
+This figure reflects a growth of 1,057 people since the 2021 Census, which reported a population of 7,124.
+The increase was inferred from AreaSearch's estimation of the resident population at 7,846 in June 2025, based on ABS ERP data release and additional validated new addresses since the Census date.
+This results in a population density ratio of 5,019 persons per square kilometer, placing Willoughby in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 14.8% since the 2021 census exceeded both the SA4 region (5.9%) and the state average.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods in Willoughby.

 Frequently Asked Questions - Population